houndaisse/ada-Openapi-Client-Rest/README.md

 # ada-Openapi-Client-Rest
-##Virtual Event Streaming
+### Virtual Event Streaming
-- (VES) Collector is RESTful collector for processing JSON messages.
+-- (VES) Collector is RESTful collector for processing JSON messages.
 The collector verifies the source and validates the events against VES schema before distributing to DMAAP MR topics
 --
 --  The version of the OpenAPI document: 1.2.0
 --